 “It’s a social thing for me.
 I’d never claim I make money off it or anything, although I reckon I probably break even.
 It’s fun, it’s a laugh, something to make Saturday afternoon more interesting.

 “The main thing I’ve taken from gambling is a greater knowledge of football.
 Before I started betting I knew my team (Arsenal) and I knew the Premier League but not much else about the game.
 Now it comes to Saturday: you’re watching the early kick off, the pick of the 3pms and then the late kick-off.
 I’ll watch European matches as well.

 “It definitely makes games you wouldn’t really care become interest.
 It really does matter more when there’s money on it.

 James doesn’t believe in high stakes although he does dabble in matched betting.

 “I’d never put a £100 on a bet.
 The most I’ve ever put on an accumulator is a tenner.
 It was only a double and it only returned £40.
 That’s pretty rare for me though.
 If there are weekend fixtures I’ll put a fiver on them.
 With mid-week games it probably comes to about a tenner a week.

-“I know people who have higher limits than me.
-They’ve placed bets where I think “Christ, I’d never put that on.”
+“I know people who have higher limits than me, I was getting deposit by mobile casinos, quite innocent.
+But they’ve placed bets where I think “Christ, I’d never put that on.”
 My wins usually just about cover my bets until my next wins.
 Some people will put on bets with ridiculously long odds or ones where the stakes are just much higher.
 It’s a level up.